vaxdata22/Lagos-Weather-S3-Snowflake-Email-notif-ETL-by-Airflow-on-EC2/README.md

 I also understand that the DAG orchestration file does not meet certain development best practices, notably the hard-coding of security credentials in the DAG file.
 In future projects, these grey areas would be addressed properly as I continue to learn more in my BI Engineer learning journey.

 From project ideation, planning, development, testing, and deployment took me four (4) working days because as a self-taught BI Developer, this was my very first AWS Cloud Data Engineering project that is based on Airflow, EC2, S3, and Snowflake.
+Moreover, I am thankful to Dr. Opeyemi ‘Yemi’ Olanipekun for inspiring me to carry out this project.
+His passionate way of teaching and guidance is second to none.

 Thank you for going through this project with me!